-Bon—The Indigenous Religion of Tibet
+Bon - The Indigenous Religion of Tibet

 Situated high up in the Himalayas, Tibet has long been isolated due to its unique geological barriers.
-Throughout its unique historical evolution, its indigenous people were able to develop a unique form of religion known as "Bonism".
+Throughout its unique historical evolution, its Indigenous people were able to develop a unique form of religion known as "Bonism".
 Usually, it's called for short "Bon."

-Bon originated from the "Gangdise Mountains" and " Manasarovar Lake" areas, where belong to the ancient Xiangxiong Kingdom.
-That mysterious Kingdom has a long and splendid history and culture, which is listed as World Cultural Heritage now.
+Bon originated from the "Gangdise Mountains" and " Manasarovar Lake" areas, which belong to the ancient Xiangxiong Kingdom.
+That mysterious Kingdom has a long and splendid history and culture, which is listed as a World Cultural Heritage now.
 From the perspective of Tibetan history, "Xiangxiong" is almost synonymous with the entire western part of ancient Tibet.
 The ancient Xiangxiong civilization is the origin of Tibetan civilization.
-It's no exaggeration to say, to understand Tibetan civilization, we must first understand the Xiangxiong civilization; to study Tibetan Buddhism, we must first study this Bon religion.
+It's no exaggeration to say, that to understand Tibetan civilization, we must first understand the Xiangxiong civilization; to study Tibetan Buddhism, we must first study this Bon religion.

 The well-known Mt.
 Kailash kora, circumambulating holy Lakes, kowtow, scattering Longda, hanging prayer flags, mani stones, butter sculptures, vajra knots, Tibetan writing, Gzi Beads, Tibetan Guozhuang dance, Thangka paintings, etc. are all derived from the ancient Xiangxiong culture.
 The ancient Xiangxiong had a tremendous impact on later generations of culture and religion.
 So now, you can still find traces of Xiangxiong from the culture, arts, religion, and other fields around the world, and it's also where Bon is from.